pellse/assembler/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.pellse/reactive-assembler-core.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.pellse%22%20AND%20a:%22reactive-assembler-core%22) [![Javadocs](http://javadoc.io/badge/io.github.pellse/reactive-assembler-core.svg)](http://javadoc.io/doc/io.github.pellse/reactive-assembler-core)

-This new implementation internally leverage [Project Reactor](https://projectreactor.io), which now allows the Assembler library (through the [reactive-assembler-core](https://github.com/pellse/assembler/tree/master/reactive-assembler-core) module) to participate in end to end reactive streams chains (e.g. from a REST endpoint to a RSocket based microservice to the database) and keep all reactive streams properties as defined by the [Reactive Manifesto](https://www.reactivemanifesto.org) (Responsive, Resillient, Elastic, Message Driven with back-pressure, non-blocking, etc.)
+This new implementation internally leverages [Project Reactor](https://projectreactor.io), which now allows the Assembler library (through the [reactive-assembler-core](https://github.com/pellse/assembler/tree/master/reactive-assembler-core) module) to participate in end to end reactive streams chains (e.g. from a REST endpoint to a RSocket based microservice to the database) and keep all reactive streams properties as defined by the [Reactive Manifesto](https://www.reactivemanifesto.org) (Responsive, Resillient, Elastic, Message Driven with back-pressure, non-blocking, etc.)

 This is the only module still actively maintained, all the other ones (see below) are still available but deprecated in favor of this one.